dsodol/claude_c_sharp_stuff/cc_win_plugin_spec_v1.md

 Use native Windows tools instead of shell commands.

+## CRITICAL: Acknowledgment Required

+After reading this skill, you MUST report:
+1. "I can see cc_win_plugin" OR "I cannot see cc_win_plugin"
+2. List which tools you see
+3. State you understand the error handling requirements

 ## Tools Available

 - **list_files** — List directory contents.
 Use instead of `dir`, `ls`.